-2.5.3.4 Long-tailed Dunnart (Sminthopsis longicaudata)
+2.5.3.5 Long-tailed Dunnart (Sminthopsis longicaudata)

 The Long-tailed Dunnart is common in rocky screes, flat top hills and plateaus, sandstone ranges and breakaway habitat in the Pilbara, in spinifex hummock grasslands with sparse overstorey (Western Australian Museum , 2021).
-Ecologia (2012b) recorded 3 individuals of the Long-tailed Dunnart within the Triodia Hummock Grassland and Acacia Shrubland habitats mapped across the survey area, however no recordings were located within the PPE.
+Ecologia (ecologia, 2012b) recorded one individual of the Long-tailed Dunnart within the PPE area, associated with Triodia Hummock Grassland and Acacia Shrubland habitat.

-As the PPE encompasses vegetation habitats suitable for Long-tailed Dunnarts, this species may be found in the PPE, however it is unlikely that the loss of <5ha of habitat will have a significant impact on the conservation status or distribution of this species.
+As the PPE encompasses vegetation habitats suitable for Long-tailed Dunnarts, this species may be found in the PPE, however it is unlikely that the proposed disturbance will have a significant impact on the conservation status or distribution of this species.

-2.5.3.5 Gane's Blind Snake - Pilbara (Anilios ganei)
+2.5.3.6 Gane's Blind Snake - Pilbara (Anilios ganei)